TAAPArthur/amt/README.md

 * Local Server -- media already downloaded on the machine; see the import subcommand
 * Remove Server -- media hosted on some simple webserver (like darkhttpd)

+^  - Login isn't fully supported (Note we don't support logging into unofficial servers due to lack of utility)

+\* - Search isn't fully operation and only a subset of possible shows will be returned

 Optional dependency breakdown
 * PIL:                 required to download manga for Viz and JNovelClub
 * beautifulsoup4:      required to download images for JNovelClub (only for light novel parts)
-* beautifulsoup4:      required to enable DB multiverse, FreeWebNovel, Funimation, Nyaa, RemoteServer and Webtoons
+* beautifulsoup4:      required to enable DB multiverse, FreeWebNovel, Funimation, Nyaa, RemoteServer, Tubi and Webtoons
 * beautifulsoup4 :     required to search for Crunchyroll (manga)
 * cloudscraper:        required to enable MangaSee and HumbleBundle
 * cloudscraper:        potentially required to access all features of Crunchyroll (manga and anime)